Tanz0rz/haxe-fmod/extension/functions.md

 ## memory_free
 <!-- Memory_Free -->
-verdict: cannot It frees a raw pointer from FMOD's heap, which has no meaning in Haxe, and Haxe code never receives one.
+verdict: cannot It frees a raw pointer from FMOD's heap.
+Haxe code never receives one, so there is nothing to free.
 Release handles with the release() method of the object that created them.

 ## file_open
 <!-- file_open -->